lsst-dm/dmtn-185/index.rst

 Recommendations
 ---------------

-- [REQ-PTK-001] As planned, complete the recording of as-executed configuration for provenance
+- [REQ-PTK-001] As planned, complete the recording of as-executed configuration for provenance.

-- [REQ-PTK-002] As planned, comlete the storage of the quantum graph for each execute Pipeline in the Butler repository
+- [REQ-PTK-002] As planned, complete the storage of the quantum graph for each executed Pipeline in the Butler repository.

-- [REQ-PTK-003] Code and command-line support for recomputing a specified previous data product based on stored provenance information should be provided
+- [REQ-PTK-003] Code and command-line support for recomputing a specified previous data product based on stored provenance information should be provided.

 - [REQ-PTK-004] A study should be made on whether W3/VO provenance ontologies are a suitable data model either for persistence or service of provenance to users.

-- [REQ-PTK-005] URIs (as well as DataIDs) should be recorded in Butler data collections
+- [REQ-PTK-005] URIs (as well as DataIDs) should be recorded in Butler data collections.